Finalists of The Great British Bake Off (series 8–present): Georgie Grasso (winner)

-Georgie Grasso, aged 34 at time of competition, is married to her husband with three children.
-Grasso is also of Italian descent.
+Georgie Grasso, aged 34 at time of competition, is a nurse from Carmarthen and of Italian descent.
+She lives on a farm with her husband their three children.
 She is revealed to have been diagnosed with attention deficit hyperactivity disorder (ADHD) before the fifteenth series aired.
-She became the series's crowned winner.
+Grasso became the series's crowned winner and was also The Great British Bake Offs first Welsh winner.

 Christiaan de Vries

 Christiaan de Vries, aged 33 at the time of competition, was born in the Netherlands.
 He studied fashion in Amsterdam and then immigrated to the United Kingdom in 2017. de Vries became one of the runners-up of the fifteenth series.

 Dylan Bachelet

 Dylan Bachelet, aged 20 at time of competition, worked as a retail assistant.
 He became one of the runners-up of the fifteenth series.
 Bachelet's recipes, includings ones seen in the series, have been inspired by Japanese- and French-style bakes.
 After Bake Off, he became a chef de partie at the Michelin-starred Five Fields in Chelsea, London.
 Five Fields eventually closed permanently on 28 February 2025.

 Born to his Indian mother and Japanese-Belgian father, Bachelet attended Sir Henry Floyd Grammar School.
 He achieved four A's at A-level and started a degree in biomedical engineering before dropping out to pursue a culinary career.
 Bachelet trained at Raymond Blanc's two Michelin starred Le Manoir in Oxfordshire.